nufeng1999/jupyter-MyVala-kernel/README.md

-# C kernel for Jupyter
+# Vala kernel for Jupyter

-This project was forked from [https://github.com/brendan-rius/jupyter-c-kernel](brendan-rius/jupyter-c-kernel) as that project seems to have been abandoned.
-(PR is pending)

 ## Manual installation

-Works only on Linux and OS X. Windows is not supported yet.
-If you want to use this project on Windows, please use Docker.

 * Make sure you have the following requirements installed:
   * vala